giselabcruz/IaC-shopping-graph-analysis/README.md

 ### VPC (Virtual Private Cloud)

 All resources for this project will be deployed within a **VPC (Virtual Private Cloud)** to ensure network isolation and security.

+> [!NOTE]
+> AWS automatically generates a **default VPC** in each region, which can be used for initial deployments and testing.

+> [!WARNING]
-It's worth noting that **AWS automatically generates a default VPC** in each region, which can be used for initial deployments.
-However, for production environments, it's recommended to create a custom VPC with specific network configurations tailored to the project's security and connectivity requirements.
+> For production environments, it's **strongly recommended** to create a custom VPC with specific network configurations tailored to the project's security and connectivity requirements.
+The default VPC may not meet your security standards.

 ---

+> [!TIP]
-**Note:** This modular structure facilitates project scalability and allows multiple developers to work more efficiently on different infrastructure components.
+> This modular structure facilitates project scalability and allows multiple developers to work more efficiently on different infrastructure components.
+Each team member can work on different resource folders without conflicts.